dadou001/LaRuche/LaRuche/README.md

    ```
    cd LaRuche/build
    ```
  - run the dist_build.sh script.
-This will build the "distribution" directory :
+This will build the "distribution" directory.
+The "uglifyjs" software should have been installed :
    ```
    ./dist_build.sh
    ```